aaossa/git-activity/README.md

 ### Run On Mac

-Just need install `coreutils`, execute cammond `brew install coreutils` if you had brew.
+You need to install `coreutils`.
+If you have brew available, you can execute the command `brew install coreutils`.

 ### License